-Even a minor change in one form immediately makes all preprinted copies of the existing version of the form obsolete.
-Chances are good that hundreds of copies of the form are in inventory when the change is made and will have to be thrown away.
-Not surprisingly, departments often resist wasting all of these unused copies, and do not start using the new version until all copies of the old version are used.
-While the old version is in use, two versions of the same form begin to circulate, causing additional inefficiencies and disruptions.
+With paper forms, even a minor change in one form immediately makes all preprinted copies of the existing version of the form obsolete.
+Chances are, hundreds of copies of the form are in inventory when the change is made and will have to be thrown away.
+Not surprisingly, departments often resist wasting these unused copies, and do not start using the new version until all copies of the old version are used.
+What's more, while the old version is in use, two versions of the same form begin to circulate, causing additional inefficiencies and disruptions.

 Costs and labor were other factors.
 Printing forms with outside vendors ran up bills in the hundreds of thousands of dollars per year.
 And this did not include such "soft costs" as having wasted forms, and the labor and space involved with storing and retrieving forms.
 Saint Michael's challenge was to control the costs and inefficiencies related to paper forms.
-The solution: Move to electronic forms.
+The solution: move to electronic forms.